apache/spark/docs/sparkr.md

 </div>

 The data sources API can also be used to save out DataFrames into multiple file formats.
-For example we can save the DataFrame from the previous example to a Parquet file using `write.df`
+For example we can save the DataFrame from the previous example to a Parquet file using `write.df` (Before spark 1.7, mode's default value is 'append', we change it to 'error' to be consistent with scala api)

 <div data-lang="r"  markdown="1">
 {% highlight r %}